CavalryHill/enlighten-mycroft-va/README.md

 ### LED Display
 > [!IMPORTANT]
-> My both tri-colour LED just got dead, so I change to use [other's work](https://github.com/arother/picroft-led) in Reference.
+> My both tri-colour LED just got dead, so I modify sir Andreas Rother's code since gpiozero often crush on older python version.

 > [!NOTE]
 > The source code is named `singal_led_2.py` inside folder `python-ext`, but if you're interested in using tri-colour LED, you may take a visit to my undone work of `sigal_led.py`.